OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial3.md

 ```cpp
 mSceneMgr->setSkyBox(true, "Examples/SpaceSkyBox", 300, false);
 ```
 Compile and run your application again.
 This time you should definitely see something different.
 Only a small patch of terrain should exist below the camera.
 Move around and notice what is happening.
-The SkyBox is being rendered only 300 pixels away from the Camera and it is no longer being rendered before everything else.
+The SkyBox is being rendered only 300 units away from the Camera and it is no longer being rendered before everything else.
 This means the SkyBox is drawn over terrain that is farther than 300 units away from the Camera.

 You can get a modest performance boost by not rendering the SkyBox first, but as you can see, you'll need to make sure not to cause strange problems like this when doing it.
 For the most part, leaving these additional parameters at their defaults is good enough.
 Although you may want to purposely use this strange culling behavior in your application.
 Try not to get to locked into how things are "supposed to work".
 If something catches your eye, then play around with it.
 ## SkyDomes